Gwaltrip/NSN/README.md

     return 5.5;
 }
 ```
-This will send the Bmi of the Person to the browser to be displayed.
+This will send the double value 5.5 to the browser to be displayed.

 This isn't just limited to simple strings and primitives.
 You can also send objects too!